-AVI Global Trust (AGT) offers a distinct investment proposition from its peers, focusing on opportunities to extract value from undervalued companies where structural reform could potentially unlock value.
-The weighted average discount on the underlying portfolio is close to historically wide levels, reflecting a number of opportunities that the manager has identified.
+AVI Global Trust (AGT) offers a distinct investment proposition from its peers, focusing on opportunities to extract value from undervalued companies where structural reform could unlock value.
+The weighted average discount on the underlying portfolio is close to historically wide levels, reflecting a number of attractive opportunities that the manager has identified.

-Activism in holdings such as Chrysalis, Gerresheimer, and Third Point Investors, and the ability to capitalise on "special situations" such as Vivendi might suggest that AGT's strong run of performance could continue.
-AGT has also initiated positions in Korean companies following recent regulatory reforms that address corporate inefficiencies - echoing AVI's earlier successes in Japan.
+Activism in holdings such as Chrysalis, Gerresheimer, and Third Point Investors, and the ability to capitalise on "special situations" such as Vivendi (which may be on the cusp of unlocking significant shareholder value without AVI's intervention), suggest that AGT's strong run of performance can continue.
+AGT has also initiated positions in Korean companies following recent regulatory reforms that aim to tackle entrenched corporate inefficiencies - echoing AVI's earlier successes in Japan.